Stability of Equilibrium Asset Pricing Models: A Necessary and Sufficient Condition: Proofs

-The following is a local spectral radius result suitable for $L_p(\pi)$ that draws on results from \cite{zabreiko1967bounds} and \cite{krasnosel2012approximate}.
-(Suitability for $L_p(\pi)$ is due to the fact that the interior of the positive cone can be empty.)
-The proof provided here is due to Miros\l{}awa Zima (private communication).
+The following is a local spectral radius result suitable for $L_p(\pi)$ that draws on \cite{zabreiko1967bounds} and \cite{krasnosel2012approximate}.\footnote{The result suits $L_p(\pi)$ because it allows the interior of the positive cone to be empty.} The proof provided here is due to Miros\l{}awa Zima (private communication).
 In the statement of the theorem, a quasi-interior element of the positive cone of a Banach lattice $\eE$ is a nonnegative element $h$ satisfying $\la h, g \ra > 0$ for any nonzero element of the positive cone of the dual space $\eE^*$.
 (See \cite{krasnosel2012approximate} for more details.)

 \begin{theorem} Let $h$ be an element of a Banach lattice $\eE$ and let $M$ be a positive and compact linear operator.
 If $h$ is quasi-interior, then $\| M^n h \|^{1/n} \to r(M)$ as $n \to \infty$. \end{theorem}